Marvin Heritage District

 Current Status of the Marvin Heritage District

-To officially form the Marvin Heritage District (MHD), the Village Council, Planning Board, and MHD Strategic Plan Committee must review and approve numerous documents.
-The first document is the MHD Small Area Plan.
+The Marvin Heritage District (MHD) was created after the Village Council approved two documents.
+The first document was the MHD Small Area Plan.
 The MHD Small Area Plan (advisory document, no regulatory authority) incorporates years of iterative input from the Resident Survey, Planning Board, Village Council, and a few consultants.
-This Plan creates a solid mechanism to enable and encourage the Village Council and appointed boards assure what is proposed in the Heritage District is uniform and what residents want to see in their community.
+This Plan creates a solid mechanism to enable and encourage the Village Council and appointed boards assure what is proposed in the Heritage District is uniform and is what residents want to see in their community.
 This foundational document was adopted by the Village Council on December 14, 2021, as an amendment to the Village of Marvin Land Use Plan.
 Think of the Small Area Plan as an "Executive Summary" to a larger document.
 It spells out what the MHD is supposed to become and basic level details for implementation; in other words, it’s the 30,000-foot view of the MHD.

 The MHD Form Based Code (regulatory authority) builds off the foundation, goals, policies, and implementation strategies set forth in the MHD Small Area Plan.
-This would regulate the district through appearance and feel rather than traditional factors.
-This code would:
+This regulates the district through appearance and feel rather than traditional factors.
+This code:

-• require commercial and residential buildings to look like and be sited like existing single-family houses in the Marvin area,
+• requires commercial and residential buildings to look like and be sited like existing single-family houses in the Marvin area,

-• preserve around 30% of land as public open space,
+• preserves around 30% of land as public open space,

-• prioritize walkability and prohibit parking in front,
+• prioritizes walkability and prohibits parking in front,

-The final draft of the MHD Form Based Code was adopted at the January 11th, 2022 Village Council meeting following a public hearing.
+The final draft of the MHD Form-Based Code was adopted at the January 11th, 2022 Village Council meeting following a public hearing.
 Upon adoption, the MHD was established.
+The MHD Form-Based Code was amended with the adoption of Ordinance 2023-07-07 on July 27, 2023.

 Opportunities for Public Input on Proposed Developments

-There have been and will continue to be numerous opportunities for public input during the process of establishing the Marvin Heritage District and regarding any future proposed development in the MHD.
+There have been and will continue to be numerous opportunities for public input during the process of reviewing proposals for future proposed development in the MHD.
 Examples include:

 • Public Comment Periods (3-minute time limit) at every Village Council and Planning Board Regular Meeting.